A-hasrat84/A-hasrat84/README.md

 ---

 ## 🚀 About Me
-- 🔧 DevOps Enthusiast based in YOUR LOCATION
+- 🔧 DevOps Enthusiast based in South wales
 - 🌩️ Interested in Cloud, Infrastructure as Code, CI/CD, Containers & Automation
 - 🛠️ Learning and working with modern DevOps tools and practices